 Being a social worker requires you to be good at handling multiple tasks at one time.
 For example, you will need to regularly update your boss or the hospital staff about the progress your patients are making and document your sessions with them, among many other daily tasks.

 You will constantly be dealing with people who don’t want to open up to you about their problems.
 They are either shy or simply pessimistic about your ability to help them and will need time to feel comfortable enough to start sharing parts of their life with you.
 Having good observational skills will take you a long way with your patients.
 By observing their body language, how they are with their family or other staff members, and noting what makes them happy, your job will be much easier.

 What qualifications do clinical social workers need?

 Truth be told, as long as you have the will and the experience, you can make it as a social worker in different settings.
 However, if you are interested in social work in a clinical setting, it is advisable to get a relevant degree in this field.
-The Keuka online MSW advanced track can help you kick start your career as a clinical social worker.
-Having a master’s degree will improve your chances at landing better employment opportunities.
+The Keuka online MSW advanced track can help you kick-start your career as a clinical social worker.
+Having a master’s degree will improve your chances of landing better employment opportunities.

 Only the best human beings choose to go into social work.
 Dedicating your time, energy, and care to complete strangers going through torment, trauma, and abuse is commendable, to say the least.
 While the job requires a lot of work, there are very few things more rewarding than being the reason for another struggling human being’s betterment.